TishaMazumdar/Expense-Tracker/README.md

 ---

-*This project is a work in progress and we appreciate your feedback and contributions!*
+*This project is a work in progress and I appreciate your feedback and contributions!*